28 Best Things to do on Marco Island Florida

 Shopping in Naples and on Marco Island

-Shopping in Marco Islands is best at the Esplanade Marina.
-Located in their downtown area, they have an art gallery, hair salon, coffee shop and of course shopping.
+Shopping on Marco Island is best at the Esplanade Marina.
+In their downtown area, they have an art gallery, hair salon, coffee shop, and of course, shopping.
 (Rainy Day Activity)

 Sit Poolside and Relax

-Ok no-brainer, but you have no idea how hard this is for a person like me.
-You should embrace the island life and take things a little slower.
+Ok a simple decision for most, but you do not know how hard this is for a person like me.
+You should embrace island life and take things a little slower.
 But on Marco Island, this is a great activity.
 If you are renting a property, chances are it will come with a pool.
-Otherwise, the hotel isn’t a bad option either.
+Otherwise, the hotel isn’t a terrible option either.
 (Free)

 Spend some time strolling through the Naples Botanical Gardens.
-They have the best collection of plan life in southwest Florida.
-The grounds are broken out into ten different gardens, including Brazilian, Asian, and a Water garden.
+They have the best collection of plant life in southwest Florida.
+They broke the grounds out into ten different gardens, including Brazilian, Asian, and a water garden.

 Adventure Activities on Marco Island

-If you are done relaxing and want to get out more, Marco Island has plenty of things to do to keep you busy.
+If you are done relaxing and want to get out more, Marco Island has plenty of things to do to keep you busy, including water sports and nature trails.
 You just have to know where to look.

 Kayaking on Marco Island

 Any chance to get a paddle in my hand, I’m game.
 That’s why I love the Paddle Marco Island Kayaking Tour.
-The tours take you all through the mangroves tunnels that surround Marco Island.
+The tours take you through the mangrove tunnels that surround Marco Island.
 It’s all inside a National Wildlife Refuge.
-Be on the lookout for dolphins, manatees, and crocodiles as you paddle around.
+Be on the lookout for bottlenose dolphins, manatees, and crocodiles in their natural habitat.
 The experienced guides will make sure you have a great time.
+This is easily one of my top things to do on Marco Island in Florida, especially with kids.

 Charter a Fishing Boat